gerynagy/entourage/README.md

 ## Overview

-Ansible module for adding, overwriting and/or removing environment variables to/from the .bashrc of a specific user
+Ansible module for adding, overwriting and/or removing environment variables to/from the .bashrc of a specific user.

 ## Example

 Add environment variable
 - skips if already exists with same value
 - overwrites if already exists with other value
+- inserts if doesn't exist
 ```yml
 - name: Add environment variable
   entourage: